tiprankstipranks

 Sales & Marketing - Risk 2

-Future revenue growth depends on our ability to retain and attract new long-term users of our products.
+Future revenue growth depends on our ability to retain and attract new BaaS partners and long-term users of our products.

-Our ability to increase account usage and accountholder retention and to attract new long-term users of our products can have a significant impact on our operating revenues.
-We may be unable to generate increases in account usage, accountholder retention or attract new long-term users of our products for a number of reasons, including if we are unable to maintain our existing distribution channels, predict accurately consumer preferences or industry changes and modify our products and services on a timely basis in response thereto, produce new features and services that appeal to existing and prospective customers, and influence accountholder behavior through accountholder retention and usage incentives.
-Our results of operations could vary materially from period to period based on the degree to which we are successful in increasing usage and retention and attracting long-term users of our products.
+Our ability to increase account usage and accountholder retention and to attract new BaaS partners and long-term users of our products can have a significant impact on our operating revenues.
+We may be unable to generate increases in account usage, accountholder retention or attract new BaaS partners and long-term users of our products due to a number of reasons, including if we are unable to maintain our existing distribution channels, accurately predict consumer preferences or industry changes and modify our products and services on a timely basis in response thereto, produce new features and services that appeal to existing and prospective customers, and influence accountholder behavior through accountholder retention and usage incentives.
+Our results of operations could vary materially from period to period based on the degree to which we are successful in increasing usage and retention and attracting new BaaS partners and long-term users of our products.

 Sales & Marketing - Risk 3